AlisonWonderland/Scripts/Reddit_image_downloader/README.md

 # Reddit image downloader
-Script that currently downloads images from the first 5 posts in 'hot' from a subreddit and stores them in a folder called 'test'.
+Script that currently downloads images from the first 10 posts in 'hot' from a subreddit and stores them in a folder called 'images'.
 It can download images that are directly linked by the post and also download images from imgur albums.
-It uses PRAW, a Reddit API wrapper, and imgurpython, a python client for the Imgur api, to download Imgur albums.
+It uses PRAW and imgurpython.

-To specify the subreddit you wan to download images from, insert the name in the empty double quotes in this line of code in the 'main' function:
+To specify the subreddit you want to download images from, insert the name in the empty double quotes in this line of code in the 'main' function:
 ```python
 subreddit = reddit.subreddit("")
 ```

+Note: Used [this article](https://www.toptal.com/python/beginners-guide-to-concurrency-and-parallelism-in-python) to learn about multithreading with request.

 Note: You may not be able to view gifv and mpv files depending on your OS and media players.
 Note: Imgurpython is no longer supported.
 I plan on changing the script to adapt to the new api.